 Following the 2015 earthquake, Langtang has seen a steady revival, with most tea houses rebuilt and new ones under construction—making it a safe and comfortable trekking destination once again.

 At Green Lotus Trekking Pvt.
 Ltd, we’re proud to offer a thoughtfully crafted Langtang Valley Trek itinerary for 2025 and 2026.
 The package is fully customizable based on your time, budget, and fitness level.
-For questions about pricing or itinerary adjustments, feel free to contact us on WhatsApp.
+For questions about pricing or itinerary adjustments, feel free to contact us.

 Benefits of Booking the Langtang Valley Trek with Us